xoors/design-guide/README.md

 The aims of this software design are to:

-+ Define a recommended design guide to be used as a common development standard for developers.
++ Define design recommendation to be used as a common development standard for developers.
-+ Set a path for adopting and/or migrating to the recommended design guide.
++ Set a path for adopting and/or migrating to the recommended design.
 + Ensure consistency and future extendability of the design.
 + Achieve high maintainability of the code.
 + Achieve build once and run in as many devices as possible.